flooose/statistical_inference_project/part_2.md

-The confidence intervals for the various dosages indicate that for small dosages (0.5 and 1.0) `OJ` is a better growth supplement because their 95% confidence intervals are all above 0 (1.77 - 8.73 and 2.84 - 9.02 for 0.5 mg/day and 1.0 mg/day, respectively), while the dosage of 2.0 indicates that both supplements are equally adequate.
+The confidence intervals for the various dosages indicate that for small dosages (0.5 and 1.0) `OJ` is a better growth supplement because their 95% confidence intervals are entirely above 0 (1.77 - 8.73 and 2.84 - 9.02 for 0.5 mg/day and 1.0 mg/day, respectively), while the dosage of 2.0 indicates that both supplements are equally adequate.

-The conclusions about the data were made under the following assumptions about the data:
+The conclusions about the data were made under the following assumptions about the data
+[@openintro, Chapter 5, section 5.1.3 "Conditions for using the t-distribution for inference on a sample mean"]

 1. The distribution is nearly normal for the guinea pigs.
 2. The observations are independent.
 3. The guinea pigs represent less than 10% of the population.

-4. The samples are independent
+## References